 - From there choose “Paste” to get the output.

-2. Utilize Keyboard Shortcut to Copy and Paste Multiple Cells
+2. Applying Keyboard Shortcut to Copy and Paste Multiple Excel Cells

 You can do the same work by applying keyboard shortcuts.